wlabatey/job_scraper/README.md

 ## To Do

-- Create a Lambda deployment package of the scrapy project & test (See links at bottom).
+- ~~Create a Lambda deployment package of the scrapy project & test (See links at bottom).~~ Done, but gives error after 1st run.
+See links below.
 - Add more job boards (weworkremotely, remotive, indeed, reed).
 - ~~Use DynamoDB for storage instead of s3.
 Use the [AWS Javascript SDK](https://aws.amazon.com/sdk-for-browser/) & [AWS Python SDK](https://aws.amazon.com/sdk-for-python/).
 Will need to check for existing jobs in table to avoid duplicates on new scrapes.
 Check pricing.~~ Done.
 Approx. $2/month.
 - ~~Implement JSON export pipeline to export each spider's results into separate json files, then fetch and display each json file separately.~~